-

 10. NTT Pavilion

 This pavilion presents a future where distance dissolves, and spaces unite.
-Utilizing next-generation communication infrastructure, it offers an immersive experience where time and space intertwine, allowing visitors to feel presence beyond physical boundaries.
+Utilizing “IOWN”, a next-generation communication infrastructure, it explores how future networks can reshape connection and perception—all within a sustainable, interactive space.

 Entry requirements: